-Prerequisites: MGMT515 and TECH 515.
+Prerequisites: MGMT 515 and TECH 515.
 In this course, students develop an understanding of the application of economic theory to managerial decision-making.
-Students will apply economic tools and techniques, including both qualitative and quantitative methods, to analyze business problems and formulate solutions.
-Students will explore supply and demand, forecasting and cost estimation in practical situations to evaluate the best business strategy decisions for firms operating in various markets.
+Students will apply economic tools and techniques to analyze business problems and formulate solutions from both normative and positive perspectives.
+Students will learn to factor in variables from other social disciplines that affect the process of economic decision-making.
+Students will investigate present economic problems that impact local and international markets and explore currents of economic thought and strategies currently evolving to address them.

-EITE 510 Principles of Learning/Teaching Strategies and Methods 4.5 credit hours decision making.
-A range of approaches and their effectiveness will be explored, including individual student and group techniques and instructor-driven methods.
+EITE 510 Principles of Learning/Teaching Strategies and Methods 4.5 credit hours

 Prerequisites: MGMT 515 & TECH 515.
 In this course, students will review the principles of teaching methods and strategies that motivate learning.
-Students will investigate, interpret, and apply techniques used in effective classroom knowledge acquisition and management
+Students will investigate, interpret, and apply techniques used in effective classroom knowledge acquisition and management decision making.
+A range of approaches and their effectiveness will be explored, including individual student and group techniques and instructor-driven methods.